 - Top follower: Reach out, thank the person for following, and start a conversation

-2. Trend data
+2. Trend insights

-3. Average performance for benchmarking
+3. Average tweet performance for benchmarking

 As seen in the graph above, Twitter stats tend to fluctuate on a daily basis.
-This makes it challenging to compare your performance for a period (e.g. a month) with the period before.
+This makes it challenging to compare your performance for a period (e.g., a month) with the period before.

-A good solution for this is to use averages.
+A good solution is to use averages.